 Enrolling in a CIHS

 The steps to enroll in one of the four CIHS programs are different than for CCP programs.
 Students must go through the Wake County Public School System magnet school application process.
-A Wake Tech staff member assigned to each CIHS will then work with students and their parents on advising and other issues and will help them complete a Wake Tech application and enroll in college courses.
+A Wake Tech staff member assigned to each CIHS will work with students and parents on completing the Wake Tech application, advising and scheduling college courses.